The #MeToo Movement, Birth Activism, and the Future of Childbirth Support

 Those who follow my blog and webinars know that I often question and challenge the current approaches accepted by many birth support figures.
 For example, I have been continuously stating in blog posts and webinars that contrary to the accepted notion,evidence-based studies do not empower women to own their childbirth experience because women base their decisions on a set of predetermined beliefs rather than the evidence.
 (If this idea sounds familiar to you, it’s only because you recognize it from the introduction to Henci Goer’s book “The Thinking-Woman Guide for a Better Birth”, in which she applies this decision-making process to OBGYNs).
 I also repeatedly urge birth support professionals to avoid the term ‘Natural Birth’, along with the idealization of the un-medicated childbirth over the choice to receive medical assistance for coping with labor.
 Perhaps this can explain my fascination with the debate among feminists around the #MeToo movement, and the tension around its possible outcomes.

 The tension I recognize between childbirth support and birth activism is what makes the #MeToo movement relevant to our field.
 As the campaign was spreading frantically, we witnessed women standing by one another, associating themselves as a force that will no longer be quiet about sexism and misogyny.
 There is more than the scream for no more sexual harassment in the #MeToo arousal- women have had enough!
-They are done being quiet and they want to speak up their voice.
-The movement is definitely also about self-worthiness.
+Women are done being quiet and they want their voices to be heard.
+The movement is definitely also about freedom of choice and self-worthiness.
 While there were many empowering voices, there were some active feminist voices that disagree with the movement and its message.
 Since I always considered birth activism to be a niche of feminism, I followed the debate which led me to some new understanding about the field of childbirth support.

 The split among women in regards to the #MeToo movement is between two polarized approaches in feminism – Socialist feminism and Individualist feminism.
 The socialist approach recognizes that women are oppressed, and attributes the oppression to capitalism.
 Thus they insist that the only way to end the oppression of women is to overthrow the system.
 On the other hand, the individualist approach states that in order to lead the feminist project of releasing women from the oppression, we need to empower women as individuals.
 In other words, the two paradigms are the social one, that strives for a collective liberation vs. the individualist one, that strives for individual empowerment.
 According to the individual empowerment approach, the social one weakens women by sending the message that they need protection from the system and can’t stand up for themselves.